donkirkby/donimoes/README.md

-# Domiculture #
+# Moonside: Mining Puzzles with Dominoes #
-Domino puzzles where you weed explosive plants out of your garden.
+Domino puzzles where you collect explosive moonstones.

 Each puzzle is a pattern of dominoes for you to start from.
-The goal is to remove all the dominoes by sliding matching numbers next to each other.
-There are two ways a domino can move:
+The different numbers on the dominoes are different kinds of moonstones, and the goal is to collect all the dominoes by sliding matching numbers next to each other.
+There are two safe ways a domino can move.

+### Matching ###
-1. **Harvest** - move a domino one space along its long axis so that it ends up matching at least one of its numbers to an adjacent number on another domino.
-Then remove the moved domino and any dominoes with a number that matches an adjacent number on the moved domino.
+Move a domino one space along its long axis so that it ends up with at least one of its numbers matching an adjacent number on a neighbouring domino.
+Then collect the domino you moved and any dominoes that match it, by removing them from the pattern.
+In this example, the threes match, so you collect both dominoes and solve the puzzle.

     2|3     2|3       2*3

     3|4       3>4       3*4

+### Adding ###
-2. **Replant** - move a domino one space along its long axis so that it ends up with at least one of its numbers next to an adjacent number that adds up to six.
-For example, a two can end up next to a four.
-No dominoes are removed.
+Move a domino one space along its long axis so that it ends up with at least one of its numbers next to an adjacent number that adds up to six.
+With an adding move, no dominoes are removed.
+In this example, the two adds up with the four above it to make six.
+After the second move, the twos match, so you collect both dominoes and solve the puzzle.

     2|4     2|4       2|4     2*4

     2|6       2>6     2<6     2*6

-Sometimes, you can harvest more than two dominoes at once.
-Here are two
-examples:
+Sometimes, you can collect more than two dominoes at once.
+In the first example, the two matches twos on both of the other dominoes, and you collect all three dominoes.
+In the second example, the two matches the two to the left, and the four matches the four above it.
+You collect all three dominoes.

     5 2|4   5 2|4     5 2|4   5 2*4
     -       -         -       *